-While different insurers use similar risk factors for pricing their policies, you'll often find there are different premiums for the exact same make and model of car.
+While different insurers use similar risk factors for pricing their policies, you might find that there can be significant price differences between insurers for the same make and model of a car.

-We understand you have better things to do than spend hours searching for the right policy.
-At iSelect our advisers have the tools and advice to help you find a suitable policy.
+We understand you have better things to do than spend hours searching for an insurance policy.
+At iSelect, our friendly team members have the tools to help you compare from our range of providers, and find a policy.

 1 Moneysmart - No claim bonus on car insurance

 3 Moneysmart - Excess